Historical Adventures by Mail | American History Through Letters

 Learning deepens through return.

-Child reading letter at kitchen table with anticipation
+Child reading a letter at the kitchen table with anticipation

 When a child revisits a story week after week: